IG-AI/Samvara-AI/README.md

 - **requirements.txt**: Lists the Python dependencies required for running the project.

-- **main.py**: The main script to run the model, train it efficiently, and save checkpoints with early stopping.
+- **main.py**: The main script to run the model, train it efficiently, monitor GPU usage, and save checkpoints with early stopping.

 ---